-Transportation a proposed development that cause unacceptable community or environmental impacts or unacceptable reduction in a multimodal level of service or parking impacts to surrounding areas will be mitigated.
-All development will be designed and built to be multimodal, pedestrian-oriented and include TDM strategies to reduce the vehicle miles traveled generated by the development.
+Transportationffie or traffic impacts from a proposed development that cause unacceptable community or environmental impacts or unacceptable reduction in a multimodal level of service or parking impacts to surrounding areas will be mitigated.^{xiii} All development will be designed and built to be multimodal, pedestrian-oriented and include TDM strategies to reduce the vehicle miles traveled generated by the development.
 New development will provide continuous pedestrian, bike and transit systems through the development and connection of these systems to those surrounding the development.
 The city and county will provide tools and resources to help businesses manage employee access and mobility and support public-private partnerships, such as transportation management organizations, to facilitate these efforts.